-Besides individual mastercourses, orchestral and chamber music workshops contribute to the participiants’ artistic development.
-The location of the Academy is the campus of Debrecen University, which is situated in Nagyerdő (Great Forest), a touristic sight of Debrecen.
+It is the 20th time University of Debrecen Faculty of Music and Conservatory Foundation has organized the Young Musiciansâ Summer Academy for high school students, university students and young music teachers.
+Besides individual mastercourses, orchestral and chamber music workshops contribute to the participiantsâ artistic development.
+The location of the Academy is the campus of Debrecen University, which is situated in NagyerdĆ (Great Forest), a touristic sight of Debrecen.
 At the end of the Academy we will provide certificates of the courses completed and credits obtained.

-In addition to the instrumental mastercourses the Summer Academy announces a vocal mastercourse, which oneâs main theme is the performing style of vocal music in the 20th-21st century.
-The final event of the mastercourse will be the Emil Petrovics Vocal Competition in 23rd July 2018.
+In addition to the instrumental mastercourses the Summer Academy announces a vocal mastercourse, which oneâs main theme is the performing style of vocal music in the 20th-21st centuries.
+The final event of the mastercourse will be the Emil Petrovics Vocal Competition on 12th August, 2021.

-Besides a number of individual mastercourses the talented young musicians take part in an orchestral mastercourse with the leadership of Tamás Vásáry pianist and conductor, honorary citizen of Debrecen, awarded Kossuth Price and Zoltán Bolyky assistant conductor.
+Besides a number of individual mastercourses the talented young musicians take part in an orchestral mastercourse with the leadership of TamĂĄs VĂĄsĂĄry pianist and conductor, honorary citizen of Debrecen, awarded Kossuth Prize and ZoltĂĄn Bolyky assistant conductor.

-The Kodály Zoltán World Youth Orchestra is part of the Young Musicians’ Summer Academy.
+Following the rehearsal period the orchestra will perform public concerts.
+The first concert of the KodĂĄly ZoltĂĄn World Youth Orchestra is the closing event of the Young Musicians' Summer Academy, which will be streamed, video recorded and photographed by the University of Debrecen.
+The KodĂĄly ZoltĂĄn World Youth Orchestra is part of the Young Musiciansâ Summer Academy.
 After the rehearsals participants have the opportunity to visit individual mastercourses with further enrolment.

 Registration fee: 75 EUR (not refundable)